 News

-Early rhythm control improves outcomes in patients with asymptomatic atrial fibrillation
+Early rhythm control reduces cardiovascular outcomes in patients with atrial fibrillation and prior stroke

 Press release

-The EAST – AFNET 4 trial investigated whether rhythm control therapy – with antiarrhythmic drugs or ablation – delivered within one year after AF diagnosis improves outcomes.
-The main study result, published last year [3], demonstrated a clinical benefit of early rhythm control therapy for all patients: Early rhythm control therapy with antiarrhythmic drugs and/or AF ablation reduced a composite of cardiovascular death, stroke, and hospitalization for worsening heart failure or acute coronary syndrome in 2789 patients with early AF and cardiovascular risk factors compared to usual care over a 5-year follow-up time.
+The EAST – AFNET 4 (Early Treatment of Atrial Fibrillation for Stroke Prevention) trial investigated whether rhythm control therapy – using antiarrhythmic drugs or atrial fibrillation ablation – delivered within one year after AF diagnosis improves outcomes.
+The main study result, published in 2020 [2], demonstrated that early rhythm control therapy reduced cardiovascular events by 21% in patients with AF and comorbidities: Early rhythm control (ERC) with antiarrhythmic drugs and/or AF ablation reduced the primary outcome, a composite of cardiovascular death, stroke, and hospitalization for worsening heart failure or acute coronary syndrome, in 2789 patients with early AF and cardiovascular risk factors compared to usual care (UC) over a 5-year follow-up time.

 References